Dog Dehydration Causes

 *A great way to get dogs drinking fluids is freezing chicken broth into ice cubes.
 Simply pour chicken broth into your ice cube tray and freeze.
 Your dog will enjoy licking the delicious flavored cubes.
 Not only will this provide hydration but also essential electrolytes!*

-Dogs should never drink water from a pool.
-The chlorine pools require could cause skin and digestive problems to your dog.
-Make sure there is a bowl of fresh water nearby for your dog to drink from.
-Many dog owners are unsure if it’s safe for their dog to swim in a pool, but as long as there is easy access to get out of the pool and they aren’t drinking the pool water they should be fine!
+Caution is essential when it comes to water sources; dogs should avoid drinking from pools.
+The chlorine present in pools can lead to skin and digestive issues for your dog.
+Always provide a nearby bowl of fresh water for your dog to drink.
+Some dog owners may be uncertain about the safety of allowing their dogs to swim in pools, but as long as there is easy access for them to exit the pool and they refrain from drinking the pool water, it should pose no harm to them.

 Dog Dehydration Treatment From Sickness